harunamarun/todoApps/README.md

 ### GET /api/todos/:id

-Returns the todo-item with the given id.
+Return the todo-item with the given id.

 responce